Tempurturtul/home/client/README.md

 # Home Client

-Client for Matthew Feidt's home on the web.
+Client for my home on the web.

 ## Build Setup